LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 In this example we will use ``.conf`` file to store configuration for our pump.
 More about how to write configuration is here :ref:`config`.

+This is diagram how the finished pipeline will looks like

 .. image:: weather_pipeline.png
     :width: 800
     :align: center